 Douglas G. MacGowan, B.Eng., is with H. G. Acres and Company in Niagara Falls.
 John S. Bubar, B.Sc./Agr., received the degree of Master of Science in agronomy from Pennsylvania State University.
 Moe Laufer, B.S.W., has been awarded the \$1,500 N. J. Klausner Memorial Scholarship for studies at the Hebrew University of Jerusalem.

-Gordon Wood, M.D., is interning at the
+353 Gordon Wood, M.D., is interning at the

 C. Hugh Hanson has been named to succeed the late Gordon MacL.
 Pitts as the University's representative on the Montreal City Council and the executive committee.
 Kaiser Foundation Hospital, Oakland, California, and will remain there as a resident in surgery next year.
 Dorothy Eadie, B.Sc., a candidate for the M.Sc. degree this spring, has joined the Canadian Gulf Oil Company in Calgary as a geologist.

 McGill University has aided the United Nations Technical Assistance program more than any other institution in the world, Dr. H. L. Keenleyside, director-general of the program, told a two-day conference at the University.
 Shown left to right, at the conference, are Dr. F. Cyril James, Principal and Vice-Chancellor; Dr. Keenleyside, and G. Martinez Cabanas, deputy director-general with Professor Maxwell Cohen, standing, B.A.
-Ll.B., Ll.M., professor of Law at the University.
+LI.B., LI.M., professor of Law at the University.
 A pamphlet by Professor Cohen, entitled "The United States and the United Nations Secretariat," has attracted interest among diplomats.

 MAKE IT A SEA-BREEZE FAMILY HOLIDAY AT

+St. andrews

+BY-THE-SEA, N.B.
-There's sea-cooled fun for everyone at this famous Canadian

-Pacific resort, The Algonquin.
-You'll find a supervised playground for the children

-- an excellent 18-hole golf course, and practice 9 - plus tennis, fishing, shuffleboard and sailing.
+There's sea-cooled fun for everyone at this famous Canadian Pacific resort, The Algonquin.
+You'll find a supervised playground for the children - an excellent 18-hole golf course, and practice 9 - plus tennis, fishing, shuffleboard and sailing.
 Swim in sheltered Katy's Cove . . . relax at movies and dancing in the evening at the Casino.
 And to top off your family holiday meals-to-remember, highlighted by seafood and shore dinners!
+Information and reservations from any Canadian Pacific office, your own travel agent, THE ALGONQUIN or write Hotel Manager.